Latest in: l.a. louver

 5 May 2014

 “Why is everything now geared to longevity?”
 [David Hockney] asks.
 “If everything’s directed at longevity, you’re denying life.”
-He approves of a remark that the photographer Henri Cartier-Bresson made at the age of 93: …
+He approves of a remark that the photographer Henri Cartier-Bresson made at the age of 93: “It’s …

 Featured Image